Analysis: Why ex-coach Jody Wynn isn’t to blame for all of Husky women’s team’s struggles

 While it’s inaccurate to suggest Wynn alienated UW alumni, several former players, particularly those who played for Neighbors, said they received a frosty reception during her regime.

-Three years after her final UW game, Plum became a frequent visitor during offseason workouts at Alaska Airlines Arena citing “I was giving the (new coaching staff) space to do their thing.”
+Three years after her final UW game, Plum became a frequent visitor during offseason workouts at Alaska Airlines Arena, saying, “I was giving the (new coaching staff) space to do their thing.”

-Still, in September 2020 Plum accepted a graduate assistant spot with Neighbors at Arkansas where Osahor is an assistant.
+Still, in September 2020, Plum accepted a graduate-assistant spot with Neighbors at Arkansas, where Osahor is an assistant.

-Last summer, Wynn stepped on public relations landmine and issued an apology for a statement she made on racial injustice.
+Last summer, Wynn stepped on a public-relations landmine and issued an apology for a statement she made on racial injustice.

 In response to the death of George Floyd, Wynn released a statement on social media that read, in part, that “we must stand with our Black Americans & seek justice!
 Black, brown, yellow … ALL lives matter.”
 That statement was quickly deleted and replaced with a new statement that was identical, except for the passage that stated: “We must stand with our black Americans & seek justice!
 Black lives matter!